nice-game-hints/zniw-adventure/Undercave/caverncrossed/boulder.md

 Mild spoiler - ^[Moving your mouse over everything may reveal the answer.]

 # I can't find anything else to throw my rocks at.
-Extinguishing your torch may be a good idea.
+Extinguishing your torch may be a good idea - the glow of the mushrooms has been good at revealing hidden things.

 ## Tell me what to throw the rocks at.
 The wall!
-It's an obscure solution, but throwing the rocks at the wall will weaken it.
+It's an obscure solution, but throwing the rocks at the wall will weaken it - but you only get the option to throw rocks at the wall when your torch is extinguished.

+You can throw rocks at the wall twice, before... well.

 # Why can't I hit anything all of a sudden?
 It's hard to throw things in the dark!